Israeli parliament approves key part of judicial overhaul that has exposed deep fissures in society

 The massive, sustained democracy protests have shunned mention of Israel's 56-year occupation of lands the Palestinians seek for their hoped-for independent state, fearing the issue might alienate supporters.
 But critics portray this rule over another people as a major stain on Israel’s claim to be a liberal democracy and accuse the protesters of harboring a significant blind spot in their struggle.

-As lawmakers debated, tens of thousands of people gathered for mass rallies for and against the plan.
+The overhaul has exposed deep divisions in Israeli society — much of it along religious, ethnic and class lines.

-Protesters banging on drums and blowing horns blocked a road leading to Israel’s parliament, or Knesset, and police used water cannons to push them back.
-The protest movement said one of its leaders was arrested.
+While protesters come from all segments of society, they come largely from the country's secular middle class, while Netanyahu's supporters tend to be poorer, more religious and live in West Bank settlements or outlying rural areas.
+Many of his supporters are Mizrahi Jews, with roots in Middle Eastern countries, and have expressed hostility toward what they say is an elitist class of Ashkenazi or European, Jews.

-"The state of Israel stands before destruction and ruin that is being brought upon it by a gang of extremists and kooks.
-We must go up to Jerusalem today!" one branch of the protest movement called out to demonstrators on social media.
+On the eve of the vote, tens of thousands of people gathered for mass rallies for and against the plan.
+Netanyahu's supporters late Sunday, thronged central Tel Aviv — normally the setting for anti-government protests — while his opponents converged on Jerusalem ahead of Monday's vote.

 Despite the attempts to project business as usual, Netanyahu's schedule was disrupted by his hospitalization, with a Cabinet meeting and trips postponed.
 His doctors said Sunday the procedure had gone smoothly and the prime minister said in a short video statement from the hospital late Sunday that he felt fine.